Andries Pels: Andries Pels & Sons

 In 1757 Frederick the Great wanted to take out a loan of half a million from the bank.
 The mayors of Amsterdam referred Hendric Bicker to Pieter Steyn.
 At the end of the Seven Years' War (1756-1763), the bank temporarily revived.
 During the Amsterdam banking crisis of 1763 there was a great lack of cash; the bank was not prepared to prop up Leendert Pieter de Neufville, but preferred a loan to Heinrich Carl von Schimmelmann the owner of four large cotton and sugar cane plantations in the Danish West Indies (today the American Virgin Islands in the Caribbean).

-In 1767 Jan Bernd Bicker started to work as an apprentice; for years later he became a member of the board.
+In 1767 Jan Bernd Bicker started to work as an apprentice; years later he became a member of the board.
 In 1771 the bank together with Adrian Hope bought negotiaties for 904,000 guilders.
-It is unclear how much the bank was involved crisis of 1772 and the fall of the EIC-stocks.
+It is unclear how much the bank was involved in the crisis of 1772 and the fall of the EIC-stocks.
 In May 1773 the bank went on for another year.
 When his uncle died in March 1774, the company came to an end.